nylas/exchangelib/README.md

 some_folder.glob('*/foo')  # Return subfolders named 'foo' in any child folder some_folder.glob('**/foo')  # Return subfolders named 'foo' at any depth some_folder / 'sub_folder' / 'even_deeper' / 'leaf'  # Works like pathlib.Path
+# You can also drill down into the folder structure without using the cache.
+This works like
+# the single slash syntax, but does not start by creating a cache the folder hierarchy.
+This is
+# useful if your account contains a huge number of folders, and you already know where to go.
+some_folder // 'sub_folder' // 'even_deeper' // 'leaf'
 some_folder.parts  # returns some_folder and all its parents, as Folder instances
 # tree() returns a string representation of the tree structure at the given level
 print(root.tree())